 Reheating The Cookies

-- In The Microwave: Place them on a microwave-safe plate.
+- In the Microwave: Place them on a microwave-safe plate.
 Then, reheat the cookies at the highest heat setting for 30-second intervals until they are soft and gooey.
-It usually takes 1 minute in my microwave to get them perfectly gooey.Â
+It usually takes 1 minute in my microwave to get them perfectly gooey.

-- In The Oven: I suggest preheating the oven to 350 degrees Fahrenheit and letting the cookies heat up for 5 minutes until they are soft and gooey.Â
+- In the Oven: I suggest preheating the oven to 350 degrees Fahrenheit and letting the cookies heat up for 5 minutes until they are soft and gooey.

 What To Serve With This Recipe

 These pecan pie cookies are honestly pretty delicious, just on their own.
 However, they also go well with an array of sides.
 The best thing to serve with these cookies is a tall glass of cold milk.
-But to take it further, you can also serve them with some Sweet Whipped Cream or Cool Whip.Â
+But to take it further, you can also serve them with some Sweet Whipped Cream or Cool Whip.

-Another great addition to these exceptional cookies is vanilla ice cream.
+Another great addition to these exceptional cookies is any flavored Ice cream.
 For an indulgent flavor, I recommend some Chocolate Sauce or thick Toffee Sauce on the side.
-Last but not least, these cookies taste pretty great with a simple Cinnamon and Sugar Cake.Â
+Last but not least, these cookies taste pretty great with a simple Cinnamon and Sugar Cake.

 Printable Version